 Peekaboo Loop Trail is a 4.8 mile moderately trafficked loop trail located near Bryce Canyon City, Utah that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Horses are also able to use this trail.

 The Peek-A-Boo Loop Trail begins at Bryce Point and drops quickly to the canyon floor.
 Due to the rapid elevation change and the length this hike is considered strenuous and hikers are cautioned to be aware of this and the Horse/Mule Riders that you will encounter near the bottom of the trail.
 Please be courteous when meeting these trail rides and of others on the trail.
 Hikers should also carry plenty of water on this hike as well as others.
 There are restroom facilities near the bottom of the hike which are also shared with the trail rides. - NPS Website